MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-fetchxml-aggregation.md

 ## Min

-**Null** values are not considered when Dataverse computes the minimum of data.
+**Null** values aren't considered when Dataverse computes the minimum of data.
 However, zero (0) is used.

 The following example shows how to use the `aggregate` attribute to use the `min` aggregate function.